Cuban Pork Tenderloin with Black Beans

 - 2 tablespoons olive oil

-- 1 small Poblano pepper - or green or red bell pepper, chopped
+- 1 small Poblano pepper, or green bell pepper, chopped

 - 1 tablespoon ground cumin